ldong/cs3210/project3/README.md

 # README

-## idea
+## Idea

-Write a python program that automatically sort pictures in order and sync up with dropbox.
-It doesn't matter the storage is full or not.
+Write a program that automatically sort pictures in order and sync up with dropbox.

 ## Installation

-On **Ubuntu**
+On **Ubuntu**:

 1. Download and extract
     ```
     sudo apt-get install pkg-config